 Most people with stable heart disease that is monitored and controlled should have no problem traveling.
 However, travel is not recommended for people with conditions like uncontrolled angina, arrhythmia, heart failure, valvular heart problems, and high blood pressure.
 If you recently had a heart attack or heart surgery, you may need to postpone air travel until your doctor says it is safe.
 The time you need to wait depends on your condition and how you are recovering.

 Different types of heart disease require different precautions.
 For example, people with heart failure traveling to high altitude destinations should keep track of their fluid and salt intake.
 Check with your doctor about precautions that are important for your condition.

-Once you had your physical and notified your doctor of your travel plans, it is a good idea to document the following medical information and keep it with you at all times:
+After you have had your physical and notified your doctor of your travel plans, it is a good idea to document the following medical information and keep it with you at all times:

-Pack and carry more than enough of each of your medicines to cover the length of your trip, as medicine may be difficult to refill once you reach your destination.
+Pack and carry more than enough of each of your medicines to cover the length of your trip.
+Medication may be difficult to refill when you reach your destination.
 Check with your doctor or pharmacist to be sure that any medicines prescribed specifically for your trip (like malaria pills) do not interfere with your heart medicines.
 Keep all medicines in their original containers.
 Pack all of your medical information and medicines in your carry-on luggage to avoid losing them in misplaced luggage.